 The very first Dáil was hosted at the Mansion House in 1919.
 In 2001 a very different Dáil convenes.

-Two hundred and fifty young young people between the ages of 7 and 17 have made history at Dublin's Mansion House by taking part in the first Dáil na nÓg or Children's parliament.
+Two hundred and fifty young people between the ages of 7 and 17 have made history at Dublin's Mansion House by taking part in the first Dáil na nÓg or children's parliament.
 The agenda for the trainee TDs includes subjects such as education, racism and leisure.